DamianGillessen1989/personal-portfolio-dg/README.md

 - Incorporation of dynamic content such as videos or gifs.
 - Light/dark mode toggle catering to user preferences.
 - Adoption of a custom domain and URL to fortify branding efforts.
+- Enhance the Gallary page so each project is presented with a brief description, key features, and relevant links or resources for further exploration.

 ## Technologies Used: